 First things first.
 Congratulations!
 Since you are reading this I assume you are expecting and therefore looking into your options of how to deliver.
-In this article, we will try to take you through the pros and cons of a natural childbirth and how to make a natural delivery a reality.
+In this article, we will try to take you through the pros and cons of natural childbirth and how to make a natural delivery a reality.

-In this day and age, a natural childbirth is not always the norm.
-In some countries around the world, it might even be hard to arrange a natural childbirth because their healthcare systems are set up for other practices.
+In this day and age, natural childbirth is not always the norm.
+In some countries around the world, it might even be hard to arrange natural childbirth because their healthcare systems are set up for other practices.
 So first we will go through a few of the steps you can take to help yourself ensure your child comes into this world in a natural way.

-If you want a natural birth you are going to have to prepare and that takes both determination commitment.
-You have to be very clear about why you want to keep medication free; this will get rough and keeping that drive factor front and center in your mind will help you a lot when you are in the tough parts.
+If you want a natural birth you are going to have to prepare and that takes both determination and commitment.
+You have to be very clear about why you want to keep medication free; this will get rough and keeping that drive factor front and centre in your mind will help you a lot when you are in the tough parts.
 In the midst of it all, it can be very hard to resist pain medication, but a clear set mind can get you through unmedicated.

 That being said, a birth never goes completely as planned and it is therefore good to keep an open mind about changes recommended by medical professionals.